nickspeal/musicThisWeek/README.md

 2. run `python eventFinder.py` to get a list of local events

-3. run `node.js app.js` to run server.
+3. run `node app.js` to run the server.
 Keep it going

-4. run `python eneratePlaylist.py`
+4. run `python generatePlaylist.py`

 5. A web browser will pop up.
 Log into Spotify and then close the browser.